MapRF: Weakly Supervised Online HD Map Construction via NeRF-Guided Self-Training: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We conduct experiments on the public benchmarks Argoverse~2~\cite{wilson2023argoverse} and nuScenes~\cite{caesar2020nuscenes}.
 Argoverse~2 consists of 1,000 \SI{15}{\second} driving logs collected from six U.S. cities.
 Each log contains RGB images from seven \SI{20}{\hertz} cameras, along with 3D vector maps annotated at \SI{10}{\hertz}. nuScenes comprises 1,000 \SI{20}{\second} scenes captured in Boston and Singapore, providing RGB images from six \SI{12}{\hertz} cameras together with city-scale BEV vector maps annotated at \SI{2}{\hertz}.
 We focus on three categories of map elements: lane dividers, pedestrian crossings, and road boundaries.
-These elements are projected onto multi-view images to obtain 2D labels.
-Since nuScenes only provides BEV map elements, we utilize LiDAR point clouds to estimate vertex heights before projection.
+To isolate the effect of 2D-only supervision from annotation noise and ambiguity, we derive 2D labels by projecting ground-truth map elements onto multi-view images.
+Since nuScenes only provides BEV map elements, vertex heights are estimated from LiDAR point clouds before projection.
+This setup ensures a controlled supervision setting in which 3D map annotations are not used for training.

 { }

 \textbf{Evaluation Metric.} We follow the standard evaluation protocol used in previous works~\cite{liao2024maptrv2, liu2024leveraging} for fair comparisons.
 The perception range, centered on the ego vehicle, is defined as $[\SI{-15}{\meter}, \SI{15}{\meter}]$ for the X-axis, $[\SI{-30}{\meter}, \SI{30}{\meter}]$ for the Y-axis, and $[\SI{-5}{\meter}, \SI{3}{\meter}]$ for the Z-axis.
 We adopt the mean average precision (mAP) to evaluate the quality of vectorized maps.
 A candidate is considered a true positive (TP) if its Chamfer distance to the ground truth is below a given threshold.
 We compute the average precision (AP) at distance thresholds $\{ \SI{0.5}{\meter}, \SI{1.0}{\meter}, \SI{1.5}{\meter} \}$ and report mAP over all categories.